mus-format/mus-dts-go/README.md

 mus-dts-go provides [DTM](https://medium.com/p/21d7be309e8d) support for the mus-go serializer (DTS stands for Data Type Metadata Support).

-mus-dts-go is useful when deserializing data with an unpredictable type.
+mus-dts-go is particularly useful when deserializing data with an unpredictable type.
 This could include completely different types, such as `Foo` and `Bar`, or different versions of the same data, such as `FooV1` and `FooV2`.

-It encodes and decodes a DTM (which is simply a number) along with the data itself.
-Using the DTM, one type can easily be distinguished from another.
+It encodes a DTM (which is simply a number) along with the data itself, allowing one type to be easily distinguished from another.
 Let’s see how:
 ```go
 package main